 The diamond push-up is one of the most effective exercises that target the triceps and it can bring a lot of definition to the back of your arms.
 With respect to variation in hand spacing, this study suggests that a narrower grip requires more activity in the triceps brachii while a wider grip activates the pectoralis major muscles.
 Primarily, when it comes to activating your triceps, the largest muscle group in your arms, there’s no better exercise than the diamond push-ups.

 In this exercise, the hand placement is narrower, and the base of support is smaller.
-This activates the stabilizer muscles in your abdominals, which includes the rectus abdominis and the transverse abdominis.
+This activates the stabilizer muscles in your abdominals, which include the rectus abdominis and the transverse abdominis.
 Your core stabilizes your body, enabling you to move in any direction along with having better balance.
 You will surely benefit from having an improved balance and stability during everyday activities.

 A 2021 study highlights that in order to increase core activation when doing push-ups you can use unstable devices such as medicine balls (check out my top 10 medicine balls for home gym), wobble boards, and suspension equipment such as the TRX or gymnastic rings.